Contributing to Public AI Network

 - Make the correction

-- Submit a PR with title: “Fix typo on [page name]”
+- Submit your proposed change with title: “Fix typo on [page name]”

-Pro tip: For simple fixes, you can even edit directly on GitHub’s web interface!
+Pro tip: For simple fixes, you can edit directly on GitHub’s web interface without downloading anything!

 Need Help?

-Never contributed to an open source project before?
+Never contributed to a website or open source project before?

-That’s okay!
+That’s completely okay!
 We’re happy to help you get started.
+Many of our contributors were beginners when they started.

 - Slack: Ask questions in